Article No. 4200264501

 Rainfall may cause water soluble substances to bleed from wood that is rich in such substances, e.g. oak, red cedar, afzelia, redwood, etc. This may lead to the discolouration of light-coloured masonry or render.

-Clear does not protect from UV radiation (greying) and should therefore be used only on wood elements not directly exposed to weather (i.e. protected against direct sunlight, precipitation and wind).
-If a clear coating on a directly exposed surface outdoors is wished for, apply several coats and refresh at regular intervals.
+The clear variant does not protect against UV radiation (greying) and should therefore be used only on wood elements not directly exposed to weather (i.e. protected against direct sunlight, precipitation and wind).
+If a clear coating is desired on a directly exposed exterior surface, apply several coats and refresh at regular intervals.

 Reapplications are required at least once a year in areas exposed to weathering.